CFL Impact CapitalNext Section

 Want to know about CFL Impact Capital's efforts in our community?
 Whether you are a nonprofit considering alternate ways to fund a new project or a donor looking for an interesting way to deploy your charitable capital, check out what we've been up to.
 We'd love for you to join us in this work.

-The Community Foundation extended a $250,000 loan to Housing Partnership Inc. to acquire the Abbey Manor Apartments as a cornerstone of HPI’s multi-year, $7 million dollar initiative called “Beyond 9th” that will provide high-quality rental housing for households at a variety of income levels, while reducing blight and saving historic residential buildings.
+The Community Foundation extended a $250,000 loan to Housing Partnership Inc. to acquire property as a cornerstone of HPI’s multi-year initiative called “Beyond 9th” that will provide high-quality rental and home ownership for households at a variety of income levels, while reducing blight and saving historic residential buildings.
+Due to sale of property HPI, Inc was able to repay loan early and will leverage proceeds for continued Beyond 9th affordable housing preservation and promotion as intended.

 The Community Foundation extended a $100,000 loan to New Directions Housing Corporation to strengthen the facilities and operations of the St. Benedict Center for Early Childhood Education in Louisville’s California neighborhood.
 This loan is expected to assist the organization as it increases the number of children it is able to serve.

 The Community Foundation extended a $210,000 loan to River City Housing.
-This loan will be used to acquire, renovate and sell 7 single-family homes in the Shively / Cane Run area to families with modest incomes.
+This loan was used to acquire, renovate and sell 7 single-family homes in the Shively / Cane Run area to families with modest incomes.
+Efficient construction management and the demand for affordable homes allowed River City Housing to renovate and sell the homes more quickly than anticipated.
+We celebrate our first fully repaid loan!

 The Community Foundation extended a $300,000 loan to Volunteers of America Mid-States, helping to turn multi-year capital campaign pledges into cash that can be used immediately for renovations and start-up costs for a second location of Freedom House.
 Freedom House is a residential, addiction treatment program for parenting and pregnant women.